Dave-team/Knowledge-base/Productivity.md

 - Set achievable goals to go into a flywheel - small wins are crucial
 - Reward yourself
 - Whatever is highest priority, that always gets done.
 If working out is highest priority, then I could never say I don’t have time.
 In the morning, I work out, and however long it takes is how long it takes.
 I do not start my day until I’ve worked out.
 I don’t care if the world is imploding and melting down, it can wait another thirty minutes until I’m done working out.
+- Environment: e.g. don't buy ice cream if you want to lose weight.

 ## Working from home
 - Take it easy in the morning.
 Exercise, read a book and have breakfast.
 This will get you in the right mood - you are trying to build a commute in your way as a way of getting ready for work